mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 2. **Refresh your browser**: Go to `http://localhost:1234/index.html`

-3. **You should see**:
+3. **You should see** no change yet!
-   - No change yet!
 Verify you still see the trail line

 ### Troubleshooting